Severinus of Noricum: Accounts of his life

 Paul the Deacon, in his 8th-century History of the Lombards, mentions the monastery founded by Severinus at Eiferingen, at the foot of the Kahlenberg, not far from Vienna:

 The Vita of Severinus was written by Eugippius.
 Beyond Eugippius' work, the only other contemporary source that mentions Saint Severinus is the Vita beati Antonii by Magnus Felix Ennodius, bishop of Pavia.

 In the History of the Decline and Fall of the Roman Empire, Edward Gibbon notes that the disciples of Saint Severinus were invited by a Neapolitan lady to bring his body to the villa in 488, "in the place of Augustulus, who was probably no more".
-The villa was converted into a monastery before 500 to hold the saint's remains.
+It is based on the passage in the Vita by Eugippius where it is said that the estate was called castellum Lucullanum.
+The estate was converted into a monastery before 500 to hold the saint's remains and Eugippius became an abbot there.
+The estate is also well attested as the place of exile of the deposed emperor Romulus Augustulus Hence, the speculation that the Neapolitan woman Barbaria who received the relics in Castellum Lucullanum might have been Augustulus's mother.

 Martin Luther made reference to St. Severinus in point 29 of his Ninety-five Theses suggesting that it is unclear whether all of the souls in purgatory desire to be redeemed, as it is said not to have been the case, for example, with Saints Severinus and Paschalis.